Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 - Took advice from MS1 PREPARATION CALL pdf regarding Validation links

 #### Hints
-- Took Add class to cicked buttons form Stack Overflow link <https://stackoverflow.com/questions/57143671/how-to-add-class-to-buttons-on-click/57143989> and
+- Took Add class to cicked buttons example form Stack Overflow link <https://stackoverflow.com/questions/57143671/how-to-add-class-to-buttons-on-click/57143989> and also referred to
 <https://stackoverflow.com/questions/57143671/how-to-add-class-to-buttons-on-click/57143941>
 -

-### Acknowledgelmets
+### Acknowledgelments
-* Ignatius and Damian
+* My mentor Ignatius and my friend and former colleague Damian both offered encouragement, hints and insight
+* The Code Institute MS2 Example Project "Holiday Planner" by Ben Hasselgren served as an example of MS2 Project fulfillment.

 ### Disclaimer
 This website was created for educational purposes only.